The best headphones for watching TV are right here!

 - Adjustments need a PC

-Razer sticks to its gaming chops with a pair of headphones that sound great without forcing you to splurge for them.

-Best for Hearing Impaired: Avantree HT4189
+Best for hearing impaired: Avantree HT4189

-Avantree didn't exclusively make the HT4189 headphones for the hearing impaired, but there's plenty to like about them if that's who is going to benefit.
-These are Bluetooth headphones that communicate with a transmitter (comes included) for low-latency playback that eliminates lag.
+Avantree didn't exclusively make the HT4189 headphones for the hearing impaired, but there's plenty to like about them if that's who will benefit.
+These Bluetooth headphones communicate with a transmitter (comes included) for low-latency playback that eliminates lag.
 They're easy to set up, be it through RCA, digital optical audio, or the 3.5mm Aux-in jack.

-The ear cushions are fairly large enough to accommodate hearing aids, with soft padding to make it easier to wear them over longer periods.
-They sound great out of the box, and last up to 40 hours per charge.
-Wireless range also goes up to 100 feet for extra flexibility when viewers have to get up and do something but still want to hear the TV.
+The ear cushions are reasonably large enough to accommodate hearing aids, with soft padding to make it easier to wear them over longer periods.
+They sound great out of the box and last up to 40 hours per charge.
+The wireless range also goes up to 100 feet for extra flexibility when viewers get up and do something but still want to hear the TV.

 The catch to all this is there's a good chance you may not be able to use the TV speakers at the same time, though it really depends on your TV.
 That's one reason why Avantree also sells the HT4189 as a bundle with two pairs and the transmitter.
-You don't have to get a second pair if you already have Bluetooth headphones because the transmitter will pair with them, except you will want to do it with a pair that supports the FastStream codec to reduce any lag.
+You don't have to get a second pair if you already have Bluetooth headphones because the transmitter will pair with them, except you will want to do it with a pair supporting the FastStream codec to reduce lag.

 Pros: